codesavory/EverythingCG/README.md

 # EverythingCG
 Knowledge hub to share and learn the state-of-the-art developments in computer graphics.

-Computer Graphics being a very inter-disciplinary field that can be handled from different perspectives, this is an initiative to conglomerate all the information on computer graphics divided into 3 main sub-topics - art, design and technology.
+Computer Graphics being a very inter-disciplinary field can be handled from different perspectives, this is an initiative to conglomerate all the information in computer graphics divided into 3 main sub-topics - art, design and technology.

+The aim of this repository is to share the latest developments in this field in terms of - research papers, major tools, job opportunities, top universities, active professors and researchers.
+The main objective is to have a centralized platform where people can contribute content for others to learn.
+It is an initiative to foster learning and development of computer graphics.
+Please note that this is just a repository re-directing to works of other creators across the world and I was not part of any of the works.

+All the information shared in this repository will be manually curated as part of my website - https://everythingcg.com/